 Acquisition in 2015

-Lumedyne Technologies Incorporated specializes in designing and building custom sensing solutions.
+Lumedyne Technologies Incorporated specializes in the design and development of custom sensing solutions.
 Founded in 2006 and based in San Diego, California, the company provides a diverse range of sensors, including accelerometers, gyroscopes, pressure sensors, temperature sensors, and magnetometers.
 Its products cater to various applications, such as seismic imaging, industrial and structural monitoring, navigation, building technologies, consumer electronics, medical implants, and unattended sensor networking.
-Formerly known as Omega Sensors, Inc., the company rebranded in August 2007 to reflect its focus on advanced sensing technologies.
+Lumedyne Technologies was previously known as Omega Sensors, Inc. before rebranding in August 2007.

 Pulse.io